How to use a Sphygmomanometer for Blood Pressure Measurement. Knowing how to use a Sphygmomanometer properly is crucial to check your blood pressure.

 The diastolic pressure will determine the point at which the sound stops.

 It is a good idea to take note of the patient’s position and whether they are reading their right or left arm.
-Also, what size the cuff is.
+Also, what size is the cuff?

 How to Use a Sphygmomanometer: Understanding the Readings